cestacio/my-first-express/README.md

 - The fourth handler should issue the complete "request.phrase" response, without adding anything to the "request" object at all.

 example:   GET   /phrase   --> "I <3 JavaScript"

-#### app.js Express exercise
-Calculator exercise where you pass in the operation and two numbers.